Paul Gore-Booth, Baron Gore-Booth: Early life

-Gore-Booth was educated at Eton and Balliol.
-His aunt was the Irish republican and socialist revolutionary, Countess Constance Markievicz (née Gore-Booth).
+Gore-Booth was educated at Eton College and Balliol College, Oxford.
+His aunt was the Irish republican and socialist revolutionary, Countess Markievicz (née Gore-Booth).

 Career

 Gore-Booth joined the British Foreign Service in 1933, serving in the Foreign Office in London from 1933 to 1936, and then was stationed in Vienna, 1936–37, Tokyo, 1938–42, and Washington, 1942–45, where he attended the Hot Springs Food Conference in 1943.
 He returned to the Foreign Office in London, 1945–49, attending the UNRRA Conference, 1943, the Chicago Civil Aviation Conference, 1944, the San Francisco Conference, 1945, and the UN Assembly, January and October 1946 (as Secretary of the UK Delegation), and in 1947 as the British Representative, Group of Four Drafting Convention setting up the Organisation for Economic Co-operation and Development.
-He served as Head of the UN Economic and Social and Refugees Departments, 1947–48; Head of European Recovery Department, Foreign Office, 1948–49; Director of British Information Services in United States, 1949–53; Ambassador to Burma, 1953–56; Deputy Under-Secretary (Economic Affairs), Foreign Office, 1956–60; British High Commissioner in India, 1960–65; Permanent Under-Secretary of State, Foreign Office, 1965–69; and Head of HM Diplomatic Service, 1968–69.
+He served as Head of the UN Economic and Social and Refugees Departments, 1947–48; Head of European Recovery Department, Foreign Office, 1948–49; Director of British Information Services in United States, 1949–53; Ambassador to Burma, 1953–56; Deputy Under-Secretary (Economic Affairs), Foreign Office, 1956–60; British High Commissioner to India, 1960–65; Permanent Under-Secretary of State for Foreign Affairs, 1965–69; and Head of HM Diplomatic Service, 1968–69.